saturnism-me/saturnism-me/content/_index.md

 +++
-title = "Ray Tsang"
+title = "About"
 date = "2019-08-02"
 categories = ["About"]
+type = "about"
 +++

-### Biography
-Ray is a Java Champion, loves Java, cloud, and developer productivity.
-Previously, Ray worked at Google, Red Hat, Accenture, and other consulting companies.
+Ray is a Java Champion, loves Java, cloud, developer productivity, and developer platforms.
 Aside from technology, Ray enjoys traveling and adventures.

 ### Projects
 - [JDeferred](http://jdeferred.org/)